matvejevaalyona-glitch/MoodShake/CONCEPT.md

 Notes on Documentation and Data Quality

 Error Contract: The documentation does not describe error codes.
 Testing revealed that when no data is found, the API consistently returns 200 OK with a value of {"drinks": null}, which must be handled in the application logic.

+## Technical Implementation

+API Integration: Connected to TheCocktailDB using fetch with async/await to retrieve cocktails based on user-selected moods.

+Data Handling: Limited results to the first 3 cocktails; extracted and formatted ingredients, instructions, and images for display.

+Error Handling: Implemented manual detection of empty API responses (drinks: null), network errors, and unexpected issues, displaying user-friendly messages while logging details to the console.

+Random Quote Feature: Added an array of ironic alcohol quotes and displayed one random quote per API request.

+Loading Indicator: Shows and hides dynamically while data is being fetched.